 I’ve got a little secret to share with you today.
 Well, it’s not really a secret, but it’s a super easy way to take any recipe that calls for nuts to the next level… Are you ready?!?!

 Toast. your. nuts.

-Yes, it really is that simple.
-Every Christmas I get rave reviews on my chocolate chip walnut cookies, and inevitably someone will ask me for the recipe.
+Case in point: Every Christmas I get rave reviews on my chocolate chip walnut cookies, and inevitably someone will ask me for the recipe.
 I just smile and mutter something about how it’s an old family recipe and I’m sworn to secrecy…

 But really it’s the toasted nuts.

 Nuts have high concentrations of natural oil, so it’s not necessary to add oil when toasting.
 And it’s SO easy!

-Tips For Toasting Nuts:
+Tips For Roasting Nuts:

 - Taste your nuts before toasting.
 Don’t waste your time roasting rancid nuts.